-Although results are, unsurprisingly, less stable at the sector level than at the aggregate level, a few observations come out of the analysis.
-First, the wholly obtained criterion appears to have a restrictive effect on preferential trade in the food, beverage & tobacco sector, which is to be expected since it essentially prevents foreign sourcing of any sort.
+Although results are, unsurprisingly, less stable at the sector level than at the aggregate level, a few observations can be made based on the analysis.
+First, the wholly obtained criterion appears to have a restrictive effect on preferential trade in the food, beverage, and tobacco sector, which is to be expected since it essentially prevents foreign sourcing of any sort.
 Section 6 (chemicals) is one of the few where the RVC seems to have a strong trade-inhibiting effect.
-In Section 11 (textile and apparel), unsurprisingly the Textile Rule appears restrictive, while in Section 12 (footwear) all rules appear restrictive.
+In Section 11 (textile and apparel), unsurprisingly, the Textile Rule appears restrictive, while in Section 12 (footwear) all rules appear restrictive.
 This parallels results obtained for NAFTA and PANEURO.
-In Section 16 (machinery and equipment, including electronics), the results are very unstable, which is to be expected given the presence of the WTO's IT agreement already discussed.
-Finally, in the all-important section 17 (transportation equipment) strong trade-inhibiting effects are observed for regional value contents, even when offered on choice with other rules (change of tariff heading or change of tariff classification other than heading but with an exception).
-These rules appear tailor-made to stifle, to some extent, automobile trade in the region.
+In Section 16 (machinery and equipment, including electronics), the results are very unstable, which is to be expected given the presence of the World Trade Organization's IT agreement already discussed.
+Finally, in the all-important section 17 (transportation equipment) strong trade-inhibiting effects are observed for regional value contents, even when offered as a choice between these and other rules (change of tariff heading or change of tariff classification other than heading, but with an exception).
+These rules may stifle automobile trade in the region.